 Old San Juan is the historic district of Puerto Rico's oldest settlement, San Juan.
 The narrow cobblestone streets and brick and stone buildings set the tone for the history you feel simply walking around here, and as you make your way around town you'll be confronted with dozens upon dozens of museums and landmarks.
 A collection of public parks bring nature to the town, while beaches and casinos provide the entertainment.

-If you want to snorkel, a place worth considering is Escambrion Beach.
+If you want to go snorkeling, a place providing that option is Escambrion Beach.
 Located at the Third Millennium Park, Escambron Park is the beach nearest Old San Juan.
 It is one of the island's Blue Flag Beaches, and life guards are on duty between 8:30 a.m.

-If you are looking to do some sight-seeing, visit Instituto De Cultura Puertorriquena.
-It is found in Old San Juan.
+A landmark worth visiting is Instituto De Cultura Puertorriquena.
+It is located in Old San Juan.
 Instituto De Cultura Puertorriquena is the official museum that houses all things of cultural significance in Puerto Rico, from performance and visual arts to science and history.
 The institute was created in 1955 with the sole purpose of preserving the culture of the island and continues to do so to this day.

 Another popular destination is Pablo Casals Museum.
-It is located in Old San Juan.
+It is situated in Old San Juan.
 The museum is open Tuesday through Saturday from 9:30am until 4:30pm.

 Help us improve!
 We welcome your corrections and suggestions.